City of Plaquemine Activity Center

 In 1995, Plaquemine Mayor Mark A. "Tony" Gulotta and the Board of Selectmen became interested in the "Old Plaquemine High School" when it was realized that the Iberville Parish School Board had no future plans for this site.
 It had been abandoned for over two years when new facilities were constructed.
 The City of Plaquemine asked the Iberville Parish School Board to donate the site and facilities to the city, and that donation was complete in January 1996.
 The city first reconditioned the grass track and football field and added lighting, and a blacktop walking track.
 Teams to use as a practice field for football, soccer and baseball, and the walking track is used by residents daily.

 The gymnasium was restored under the watchful eye of Mayor Mark A. "Tony" Gulotta, with roof repairs, painting, bathroom reconstruction, and drainage added.
 It is now used on a regular basis by a variety of basketball teams for practices, games and tournaments.

 Some local schools enjoy the availability of COPAC's facilities when their team populations overflow their school capacity use, but COPAC also hosts basketball practices, tournaments and World Games for Biddy Basketball, a national organization.
-The Plaquemine Renegades, a local team of the Riverside Independent Football League and the Baton Rouge Riverboat Bandits of the Southern American Football League (semi-pro-team) are regular users of COPAC field facilities.
-The gym and grounds have been made accessible for FEMA Hurricane Katrina relief workers and operations, and a movie, "The Badge," was shot at the site in 2002-2003 featuring actors:
+The gym and grounds were made accessible for FEMA Hurricane Katrina relief workers and operations; and a movie, "The Badge," was shot at the site in 2002-2003 featuring actors: